-To address the housing needs of senior households, the City permits and facilitates the development of affordable publicly apartments, subsidized senior ("agerestricted") mobile home parks, assisted living other (discussed later), and housing accommodations.
+To address the housing needs of senior households, the City permits and facilitates the development of affordable publicly subsidized apartments, senior ("agerestricted") mobile home parks, assisted living (discussed later), and other housing accommodations.
 Many additional accessory dwelling units and assisted living homes are also available for seniors.
-Altogether, the City offers approximately 22 residential properties that provide more than 2,200 housing units that are age restricted for seniors residing in Bernardino.
-The County Housing San Authority also provides about 550 rental housing vouchers for low income seniors.
+Altogether, the City offers approximately 22 residential properties that provide 2,200 housing units that are age restricted for seniors residing in San Bernardino.
+The County Housing Authority also provides about 550 rental housing vouchers for low income seniors.